 No Impact.
 The proposed project will not degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory.
-Rather, the proposed project is expected to improve the environment by regulating the discharges of waste and thereby return the area to a more natural and pristine state.
+Rather, the proposed project is expected to improve the environment by regulating the discharges of waste and thereby improve water quality by meeting the Water Quality Standards.